tesmarishy/qubership-envgene/docs/basic-how-to.md

 # Basic How-To

-1. Create your git for templates with structure
+1. Create your Git for templates with structure

     ```text
     ├── templates